 That’s why we’ve put together this simple guide with all the copyright information you might need.
 And it’ll only take five minutes of your day to learn how to give your photos copyright protection.

 Disclaimer: I am not an attorney nor a lawyer.
 The information presented in this article is not intended to act as your legal bible.
-This is solely reference material.
+This is solely referenced material.
 Please consult a lawyer for any legal matters.
 The below mentioned laws are based on the United States legal system.
 The information can vary by country, provinces, and districts.

 What Is Copyright?